»Ê¼Ò»ªÈË

 Background

 NPDA core reports have shown wide variation in the quality of care and outcomes achieved by paediatric diabetes units (PDUs) in England and Wales.
-The audit was therefore commissioned to conduct spotlight audits aimed at providing some context to these findings, on topics prioritised by key stakeholders.
+NPDA was therefore commissioned to conduct spotlight audits aimed at giving some context to these findings, on topics prioritised by key stakeholders.

-Published November 2021, our Type 2 diabetes spotlight audit report aimed to address a series of questions relating to the diagnosis and management of Type 2 diabetes in paediatric diabetes care:
+Published in November 2021, this aimed to address a series of questions relating to the diagnosis and management of Type 2 diabetes in paediatric diabetes care.

 • How are PDU’s making a diagnosis of Type 2 diabetes in children and young people?